EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 title: "Options for adding a new Project in GocDB"
 weight: 30
 description: >-
-     How to create a new Project in GocDB.
+     How to create a new Project in GOCDB.
 ---

 ## Introduction